Influenza A virus subtype H5N1: Transmission and prevention

 Birds – Influenza A viruses of various subtypes have a large reservoir in wild waterfowl, which can infect the respiratory and gastrointestinal tract without affecting the health of the host.
 They can then be carried by the bird over large distances especially during annual migration.
 Infected birds can shed avian influenza A viruses in their saliva, nasal secretions, and feces; susceptible birds become infected when they have contact with the virus as it is shed by infected birds.
 The virus can survive for long periods in water and at low temperatures, and can be spread from one farm to another on farm equipment.
 Domesticated birds (chickens, turkeys, ducks, etc.) may become infected with avian influenza A viruses through direct contact with infected waterfowl or other infected poultry, or through contact with contaminated feces or surfaces.

 Avian influenza outbreaks in domesticated birds are of concern for several reasons.
 There is potential for low pathogenic avian influenza viruses (LPAI) to evolve into strains which are high pathogenic to poultry (HPAI), and subsequent potential for significant illness and death among poultry during outbreaks.
 Because of this, international regulations state that any detection of H5 or H7 subtypes (regardless of their pathogenicity) must be notified to the appropriate authority.
-It is also possible that avian influenza viruses could be transmitted to humans and other animals which have been exposed to infected birds, causing infection with unpredictable but sometimes fatal consequences.
+It is also possible for avian influenza viruses to be transmitted to humans and other animals which have been exposed to infected birds, causing infection with unpredictable but sometimes fatal consequences.

 When an HPAI infection is detected in poultry, it is normal to cull infected animals and those nearby in an effort to rapidly contain, control and eradicate the disease.
 This is done together with movement restrictions, improved hygiene and biosecurity, and enhanced surveillance.

 Humans – Avian flu viruses, both HPAI and LPAI, can infect humans who are in close, unprotected contact with infected poultry.
 Incidents of cross-species transmission are rare, with symptoms ranging in severity from no symptoms or mild illness, to severe disease that resulted in death.
 As of February 2024, there have been very few instances of human-to-human transmission, and each outbreak has been limited to a few people.
 All subtypes of avian Influenza A have potential to cross the species barrier, with H5N1 and H7N9 considered the biggest threats.

 In order to avoid infection, the general public are advised to avoid contact with sick birds or potentially contaminated material such as carcasses or feces.
 People working with birds, such as conservationists or poultry workers, are advised to wear appropriate personal protection equipment.